madjar/nox/README.rst

 Nox is a small tool that makes the use of the Nix package manager easier.

 Nox is written in python 3 and requires nix 1.8 and git.
+It is released under MIT license.

 Search
 ------